ricsirigu/ricsirigu.github.io/src/data/blog/secure-by-design-hamster-wheel-of-pain/index.md

 In practice, that often means an occasional workshop, a diagram, a list of risks, and a document that becomes outdated shortly after the meeting.
 That is not enough.

-Threat modeling should be part of how engineering thinks about design decisions.
-It should work less like a ceremony and more like a feedback mechanism.
+<strong>Threat modeling should be part of how engineering thinks about design decisions.</strong> It should work less like a ceremony and more like a feedback mechanism.

 When a team introduces a new trust boundary, changes authentication flows, exposes internal services, adds asynchronous processing, stores user-controlled data, or integrates with third-party systems, security assumptions should be explicit.